 While Delaware’s corporate law is famously friendly to large public corporations, banks, and credit card companies, incorporating in Delaware can also be a good choice for small or early-stage businesses—particularly those that plan to seek investor funding.

-As a result, most startups also choose to incorporate in Delaware.
+Most startups choose to incorporate in Delaware for good reason.
 In 2021, over 90% of all initial public offerings in the US were registered in the state.
-Delaware established itself as a corporation-friendly American landmark in 1899 by creating lenient policies to draw first-time business owners into its borders.
+Delaware established itself as a corporation-friendly landmark in 1899 by creating lenient policies to draw business owners into its borders—and that trend continues today.

-What Are the Benefits of Incorporating in Delaware?
+What Are the Advantages of Incorporating in Delaware?

 Incorporating your business in Delaware is fast, relatively affordable, and can confer a set of legal and tax advantages for all types of business entities.
-Services like Stripe Atlas can even set up a Delaware business for you in just a few days.
+Incorporation services like Stripe Atlas can even set up a Delaware business for you in just a few days.

-Some entity types can also gain additional advantages.
-LLCs and corporations can benefit from investor preference for businesses incorporated in the state, and C-corps and other corporations can take advantage of flexible corporate laws regarding stock distribution and transfer.
+Some entity types gain additional advantages.
+LLCs and corporations can benefit from investor preference for businesses incorporated in the state, while C-corps can take advantage of flexible corporate statutes regarding stock distribution and transfer.

 Here’s an overview of each major benefit of choosing Delaware to incorporate your business.

-Delaware business law provides strong legal and liability protection for business owners, typically requiring evidence of corporate fraud to overturn protections.
+Delaware provides strong limited liability protections, and veil‑piercing is relatively rare, but courts can disregard the entity in cases of fraud or similar abuse of the corporate form.
 In fact, the Institute for Legal Reform’s State Liability Systems Ranking Study regularly finds that attorneys and executives with corporate litigation experience rank Delaware’s liability protection as the best offered by any state in the US.

-The Delaware Court of Chancery is a non-jury court system that only handles legal disputes involving Delaware business entities.
-Decisions are made by judges who specialize in corporate law, making Chancery Court proceedings efficient and providing more predictability than those made by other courts in similar corporation cases.
+The Delaware Court of Chancery is a non‑jury court of equity that is best known for handling corporate and business disputes involving Delaware entities.
+Decisions are made by judges who specialize in corporate law, making Chancery Court proceedings efficient and providing more predictability than courts in other states handling similar cases.

-Because so many companies are incorporated in Delaware, corporate attorneys outside of the state also tend to be familiar with Delaware general corporation law, which can further increase the efficiency of any legal proceedings.
+Because so many corporations are incorporated in Delaware, corporate attorneys outside of the state also tend to be familiar with Delaware general corporation law.
+This familiarity with established corporate case law can further increase the efficiency of any legal proceedings and reduce uncertainty for corporations facing disputes.

 Delaware corporation laws are more flexible than those in most other states.
-As an example, Delaware C-corps can continuously issue more shares of stock, issue multiple classes of stock, distribute stock options to employees, and more easily transfer shares of stock than corporations formed in other states can.
+As an example, Delaware C-corps can continuously issue more shares of stock, issue multiple classes of stock, distribute stock options to employees, and more easily transfer shares of stock than corporations formed elsewhere.

 For these reasons, venture capitalists, investment bankers, and angel investors prefer Delaware corporations.
-Delaware incorporation is considered safer and, therefore, more attractive to those who want to watch their investments grow.
+Many investors consider Delaware incorporation safer and more attractive for watching their investments grow.

 Efficiency

-Delaware prides itself on offering a quick and simple business set-up, including same-day processing of business filings.
+Delaware prides itself on offering a quick and simple business setup, including same-day processing of business filings through the Delaware Division of Corporations.
 Delaware also allows one person to hold multiple corporate roles such as officer, director, and shareholder.

-Delaware’s tax laws are very generous.
-Delaware also doesn’t have sales tax or investment income taxes, and companies incorporated in Delaware don’t need to pay state corporate income tax unless they also do business there.
-Delaware also recognizes S corporations as pass-through entities, meaning that the state doesn’t tax S-corps at the entity level.
+Delaware’s tax laws are generous.
+The state doesn’t have state sales tax or investment income taxes, and Delaware companies don’t need to pay state corporate income tax unless they also do business there.
+Delaware also recognizes S corporations as pass-through entities, meaning the state doesn’t tax S-corps at the entity level.
+This tax structure means many businesses can minimize corporate taxes significantly.

 Although there are many benefits to incorporating in Delaware, it’s not always the best choice for all businesses.
-Here’s a rundown of the main drawbacks.
+Here’s a rundown of the main disadvantages.

-If you incorporate in Delaware, you’ll be required to file an annual report in Delaware, your headquartered state, and potentially also in other states where you conduct business.
-Duplicate reporting obligations require businesses to invest more time and money to stay compliant.
+If you incorporate in Delaware, you’ll be required to file an annual franchise tax report in Delaware, an annual report in your headquartered state, and potentially also filings in other states where you conduct business.
+Many businesses underestimate this burden.
+Duplicate reporting obligations and varying licensing requirements require companies to invest more time and money to stay compliant.

 If you don’t do any business in Delaware or operate an entity not otherwise subject to corporate income tax (such as an LLC or an S-corp), Delaware’s corporate income tax policies won’t benefit you—and you’ll still owe franchise tax there.

-Small businesses don’t always need to be incorporated in the state of Delaware to enjoy favorable tax laws.
-Many states in America cater to the entrepreneurial spirit of business owners.
+Small businesses don’t always need to be incorporated in Delaware to enjoy favorable tax laws.
+Many states cater to the entrepreneurial spirit of business owners—Nevada and Wyoming being two popular examples.

 Delaware’s corporate laws and protections are primarily designed for larger or more ambitious corporations that intend to expand nationally or globally.
-If your corporate ambitions are more modest and you live in a state with incentives for corporations, there’s nothing wrong with incorporating in your home state.
+Delaware residents running local businesses, for instance, may find better value incorporating in their home state.
+If your corporate ambitions are more modest and you live in a state with incentives for corporations, there’s nothing wrong with staying local.

-How to decide if incorporating in Delaware is right for you
+How to Decide if Incorporating in Delaware Is Right for Your Company

 Whether or not you should incorporate in Delaware depends on your business structure, operations, size, and goals.
 Here are a few things to consider when making the choice.